 The sun is out and temperatures are on the rise.
 This is the time when we venture out to the garden to survey the surroundings and draw up the list of maintenance tasks.

-When talking about exterior wood finishes, there’s always an assumption that it’s about the decking, garden shed or fence.
+When talking about exterior wood finishes, there’s always an assumption that it’s about treating your decking, garden shed or fence.
 Although these are indeed the most common garden features that need maintenance after a winter of wind, rain and freezing temperatures, wooden window frames, doors and porches should also be checked and given attention if required.

 It’s all about the knowledge